learning-at-home/hivemind/examples/albert/README.md

   - most free GPUs are running behind a firewall, which requires you to run trainer with `--client_mode` (see example below).
 Such peers can only exchange gradients if there is at least one non-client-mode peer (GPU server or desktop with public IP).
 We recommend using a few preemptible instances with the cheapest GPU you can find.
 For example, we tested this code on preemptible [`g4dn.xlarge`](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-g4-with-nvidia-t4-tensor-core-gpus/) nodes for around $0.15/h apiece with 8 aws nodes and up to 61 colab/kaggle participants.
   - you can create starter notebooks to make it more convenient for collaborators to join your training run ([example](https://colab.research.google.com/gist/yhn112/e858cb841c73879d8ef98a84e03b43e7/collaborative-training-v0-10.ipynb)).
 Ideally, joining collaboration should take at most a couple of clicks.

-Here's an example of full trainer script for google colab:
+Here's an example of a full trainer script for Google Colab:
 ```
 !pip install transformers datasets sentencepiece torch_optimizer==0.1.0
 !git clone https://github.com/learning-at-home/hivemind && cd hivemind && pip install -e .